Propagant/Hash-Compiler/README.md

 Hash Compiler is a language in which every statement & command starts with **#** (obviously).
 Uses shortcuts which represent functional statements.
 Statements are divided into 2 types: Static & Dynamic statements.
 What is the difference?\
 • Static Statements (console-out/in, file-in/out) usually use **;** character (or might be **|** or none) at the end of the line.\
 • Dynamic Statements *(calculations, conditions, substring)* use **}** character at the end of the line.
 Spaces between statements are very important, please write statements exactly as they are in their basic form & try not to make additional spaces.\
 *Why is that?
-Dynamic statements mostly continues in line below the statement.*\
+Dynamic statement mostly continues in line below the statement.*\
 **Each line can hold just one statement**, otherwise the compiler will evaluate syntax error.\
 Compiler ignores unknown characters, basically you can write anything else to make 'comments'.